Advanced Topics

 # Consolidating Edges Using the 'strict' Option

-Some sets of data will cause multiple edges to be drawn between the same nodes.
-A good example of this is the US state border example from the introduction of this document.
-Every state that shares a border with another state has two relationships.
-For example, Michigan shares a border with Ohio, and Ohio shares a border with Michigan.
+Some sets of data will naturally produce multiple edges between the same pair of nodes.
+A good example is the U.S. state border relationships.
+Every pair of neighboring states has two relationships: for instance, Michigan borders Ohio, and Ohio borders Michigan.

-Plotting the state border relationships as an undirected graph, the following data:
+When these relationships are plotted as an undirected graph, the following data:

 Generates the following graph:

-Graphviz can consolidate these duplicate relationships into one relationship.
-If Graphviz is told that the graph is strict, then multiple edges are not allowed between the same pairs of nodes.
+Graphviz can consolidate these duplicate relationships into a single edge.
+When Graphviz is instructed that the graph is strict, multiple edges between the same pair of nodes are not permitted.

 Press the Refresh Graph button and the graph appears as: